audulus/lyte/README.md

 Goals:

-- "dynamic ownership" mememory management, no GC
+- "dynamic ownership" memory management, no GC
 - function and operator overloading
 - generics constrained by "interfaces"
 - familiar syntax (a mix of rust and swift)